flarebyte/baldrick-elm/README.md

 npx baldrick-elm --help
 ```

-If you want to tun the latest version from github.
-Mostly useful for dev:
+If you want to run the latest version from GitHub (for legacy maintenance only):

 ```bash
 git clone git@github.com:flarebyte/baldrick-elm.git